-- A two-course lunch is served daily.
+• A two-course lunch is served daily.
 A menu is issued at the start of the term and will be served on a rotational basis.
-A school lunch costs £2.30 - Lunches may be paid monthly or weekly in advance on Mondays.
+A school lunch costs £2.30

-- On Fridays, children can request a GRAB AND GO bag as we finish at 12:10 on a Friday. - Children of families receiving Income Support qualify for free meals.
-Application forms are available online https://www.highland.gov.uk/info/878/schools/9/school\meals - All P1 P4 pupils receive free schools meals
+- Lunches may be paid monthly or weekly in advance on Mondays. - On Fridays, children can request a GRAB AND GO bag as we finish at 12:10 on a Friday. - Children of families receiving Income Support qualify for free meals.
+Application forms are available online Free school meals and assistance with clothing | Free school meals and assistance with clothing | The Highland Council - All P1 P4 pupils receive free school meals